evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 ## Conclusion (draft)

-In this work, we introduced Guided Convergence Adversarial Neural Networks (GCANNs), a novel architecture that significantly improves adversarial training stability and generative model performance.
+This research introduces Guided Convergence Adversarial Neural Networks (GCANNs), a novel architecture that significantly improves adversarial training stability and generative model performance.
 GCANNs achieve this by dynamically adjusting learning rates based on loss monitoring and slope estimation, ensuring balanced convergence between the discriminator and generator.
 Additionally, a diversity loss term penalizes repetitive sample generation, mitigating mode collapse.

-Our experiments with Deep Convolutional GCANNs (DCG-GCANNs) for image and 3D model generation tasks demonstrate clear advantages over conventional GAN training.
+These experiments with Deep Convolutional GCANNs (DCG-GCANNs) for image and 3D model generation tasks demonstrate clear advantages over conventional GAN training.
 DCG-GCANNs achieve improved convergence, higher Inception Score (IS), lower Frechet Inception Distance (FID) for images, and lower Chamfer Distance for 3D models, along with superior visual quality and sample diversity.

 The core GCANN framework is architecturally agnostic and applicable to various adversarial training settings like VAEs, conditional GANs, and semi-supervised learning.
 Future directions include automating hyperparameters, implementing anticipatory divergence prevention, and extending GCANNs to advanced GAN architectures like StyleGANs.
 GCANNs, with their ability to enforce convergence and diversity, represent a powerful approach for achieving robust and high-quality generative models across diverse applications.